The resolution quiver of Nakayama algebras which are minimal Auslander-Gorenstein: Syzygy filtered algebra

-sending $S$ to $T_0$ and an injective map
+sending $\Delta(S)$ to $T_0$ and an injective map

-sending $S$ to $T_1$.
-Consider the following two conditions. \begin{enumerate} \item[(B)] For each black leaf in $R(A)$, each predecessor of its successor is a leaf. \item[(B$^*$)] For each $*$-black leaf in $R(A)$, each predecessor of its successor is a leaf. \end{enumerate} Then $A$ satisfies (B) if and only if the map $\varphi_0$ is bijective, and $A$ satisfies (B$^*$) if and only if the map $\varphi_1$ is bijective.
+sending $\Delta(S)$ to $T_1$.
+Consider the following two conditions. \begin{enumerate} \item[(B)] For each black leaf in $R(A)$, its successor is a leaf in $R(A)'$. \item[(B$^*$)] For each $*$-black leaf in $R(A)$, its successor is a leaf in $R(A)'$. \end{enumerate} Then $A$ satisfies (B) if and only if the map $\varphi_0$ is bijective, and $A$ satisfies (B$^*$) if and only if the map $\varphi_1$ is bijective.

 We have the following.